angeldzzz23/angeldzzz23/README.md

 - https://tunelink.me (no longer live)
 - https://www.youtube.com/watch?v=lmsu3nlgrX8&t=196s

-#### Meusic
+#### Meusic (2022-2023)
 ⚠️ No longer live
 - tools: pytho/djnango, docker, react and ios
 - ios and web app that allows latin music indutry people to network.

-### Dispensewith.me
+### Dispensewith.me (2020-2022)
 ⚠️ No longer live, but relive the magic:
-- A cannabis delivery service platform that was aim to help local dispensary delivery
+- A cannabis delivery service platform that was aim to help local dispensary delivery.
+We had a couple of clients before we ultimately decided to pivot.
 - Tools: javascript, php, and html/css, Mysql
 - https://www.youtube.com/playlist?list=PL16_FUcnNvImERnBqqU6evEgVFtyrNacF